 To access your official course details for the year you started your degree, please visit the handbook

-In an increasingly digital world, cyber-attacks are an everyday occurrence.
-Expert cyber security professionals who can protect organisations from these threats are in high demand and this course can prepare you for a successful career anywhere in the world.
+In today’s digital world, cyber-attacks are becoming everyday occurrences.
+Cyber security professionals are employed to protect organisations from cyber-attacks and are in high demand.
+This course prepares you for a successful security career anywhere in the cyber world.

-Throughout the Graduate Diploma of Cyber Security, you’ll learn how to confront cyber security - one of the 21st Century’s most critical issues.
-Focusing on a range of studies, you’ll gain knowledge from system security and digital forensics to analytics and organisational security.
+Throughout the Graduate Diploma of Cyber Security, you will learn how to confront cyber security challenges and understand what the key issues are.
+You will focus on a range of studies, and gain knowledge about system security and digital forensics, analytics, organisational security and human issues.

 This course gives you the cyber security skills that are crucial to the success of our digital future.
 And, once you graduate, you’ll have the knowledge and talent to take on an expert security role within business, government or law enforcement.Read More

-To complete the Graduate Diploma of Cyber Security, students must attain 8 credit points as outlined below.
+To complete the Graduate Diploma of Cyber Security, students must attain 8 credit points and complete STP050 Academic Integrity (0-credit-point unit) as outlined below.

 Campuses by intake